stormchaserroleplaying/stormchaserRPG/Spells/5/Transmutation/index.md

 You magically assume the shape of a elemental - air, earth, fire or water.
 When the duration ends, you revert to your normal form, unless you expend further mana.
 You can revert to your normal form earlier by using 1 action on your turn.
 You automatically revert if you fall unconscious, drop to 0 stamina, or die.

-While you are transformed, the following rules apply all forms that you take:
+While you are transformed, the following rules apply all forms that you take:<br>
 * You retain all of your attribute scores and walking speed, though they can be modified as shown below depending on the chosen form.
 You also retain all your skill and defence proficiencies.
 * You can speak as normal while in this form, though the sound of your voice may be altered by the elemental you have chosen.
 * You can cast spells if they contain only a verbal component.
 Transforming doesn’t prevent you from sustaining a spell that you’ve already cast, or prevent you from taking actions that are part of a spell, such as *call lightning*, that you’ve already cast.